payzeio/laravel-payze/README.md

 ### Split Money

-You can split money to a different bank accounts.
+You can split the money into different bank accounts.
 For example, you have a marketplace where users sell their products and you get a commission for that.
 You can simply split transferred money easily instead of manually transferring from a bank account to a seller on every order.

 You have to call `split()` function on the request, which accepts list/array of `PayzeIO\LaravelPayze\Objects\Split` object(s).

-Split object has three parameters: `Amount`, `Receiver's IBAN` and `Pay In (optional)` (delay in days before transferring the money).
+Split object has three parameters: `Amount`, `Receiver's IBAN`, and `Pay In (optional)` (delay in days before transferring the money).

 For example, the cost of a product is 20GEL.
 You have to get your commission (10%) and transfer the rest to a seller.